Skip to contents

 -94 mbd missing by design no answer, because Item wasn’t shown to the testperson by design.

-Information/metadata about items is stored in many different ways, e.g., databases, Excel sheets, sometimes even in item names. eatPrep requires this metadata to have a specific form, namely a series of relational tables.
+Information/meta data about items is stored in many different ways, e.g., databases, Excel sheets, sometimes even in item names. eatPrep requires this meta data to have a specific form, namely a series of relational tables.
 For eatPrep it is most convenient to store these tables in a list.
 When downloading the eatPrep package, you can find files with some example tables in the data folder.

 Sheets have specific names, also the columns in those sheets have specific names.

-inputMinimal contains the bare minimum for all functions in eatPrep to work, inputList contains additional metadata about the items (such as information about the task’s content).
+inputMinimal contains the bare minimum for all functions in eatPrep to work, inputList contains additional meta data about the items (such as information about the task’s content).

 # Example: inputMinimal